 Even people whose lives don’t revolve around the school year feel the difference when summer comes around.

-So I thought I’d share some of my favorite things about my favorite season, plus a few things I don’t really love.
+So allow me to share some of my favorite things about my favorite season, plus a few things I don’t really love.

 Then it’s your turn.